 I wrote the first version of a script to analyze the activity in Office 365 Groups and Teams to identify obsolete groups in 2017.
-The script is was last updated in 2018 (see the Petri.com article) and is reasonably popular.
+The script is described in this Petri.com article and is reasonably popular.
 I keep an eye on the feedback from people who run the script and update the script as time goes by.
 You can download the latest version from GitHub.
 The latest version is V4.8 dated 16 December 2020.

-The basic idea for the script remains.
-Find all the Office 365 Groups in a tenant and figure out what level of activity there is in terms of conversations (for Outlook Groups), documents (in SharePoint document libraries belong to the groups), and chats (for groups enabled for Teams).
-The outputs are an HTML report and a CSV file.
-We also assign a status of Pass, Warning, or Fail to each group depending on the level of detected activity.
+The script records the data for each group in a PowerShell list.
+Eventually, after processing all the groups, the script outputs an HTML report and a CSV file.
+The script also assigns a status of Pass, Warning, or Fail to each group depending on the level of detected activity.
 The determination of the status is entirely arbitrary and should be adjusted to meet the needs of your organization.

-Reviewing the report should help you find Office 365 Groups and Teams that are not being used.
+Reviewing the report should help you find the Microsoft 365 Groups and Teams that are not being used.
 These groups are candidates for removal or archival.